Svancik/manga-reader-FE/README.md

 - sort
 - pagination
 - textsearch-
-- cart & CRUD operations with products - preview book - find similiar books in the series - order information form
+- cart & CRUD operations with products
+- preview book
+- find similiar books in the series
+- order information form

 This project works as a e-shop which focuses on selling manga books.

-### Thank you for reading and look forward to more projects for my portfolio.
+### Thank you for reading and look forward to more projects for my portfolio #waitingforjoboffers